 With LATCH, the seat installed very easily.
 The connectors are stored in little pockets on either side of the belt path, nicely hidden but easily accessible.
 Just take them out, pop them on, and tighten.

 You must use a tether when installing with a lap-only belt.
 If you have a lap-only belt but no top tether in that seating position, you need to move it to a position with a top tether or with a shoulder belt.
-Of course, since you must use the tether with a lap-only belt, but can’t use the top tether at all past 52 lbs, that means you can’t use a lap belt at all past 52 lbs, either.

 I installed the seat in the captain’s chair and the third row passenger side of a 2010 Odyssey and in the driver’s side rear seat of a 2007 Honda Civic and had no trouble getting a tight, almost effortless installation.
 The only issue I had was getting the top tether tight enough in the Civic, but that’s an issue with many seats in that car due to the position of the tether anchor.
 Here it is in the third row of the Odyssey at its highest setting, and in the Civic in the third setting (second-highest).